Fixed points for actions of Aut(Fn) on CAT(0) spaces: Some facts about simplicial complexes and nerves

 \section{Some facts about simplicial complexes and nerves}

+In the previous section we presented an important tool concerning global fixed point properties for isometric actions of groups, namely Farb's Fixed Point Criterion \ref{HellyGroup}.
+Using this criterion it remains to find a 'nice' generating set~$Y$ of~\Aut\ such that each of its $(d+1)$-element subsets has a fixed point.
+The purpose of this section is to present techniques to show that an infinite subgroup which is generated by $(d+1)$-elements of $Y$ has a fixed point.
+The methods presented here are based on certain simplicial complexes.

-We recall some definitions and basic facts about (finite) simplicial complexes.
-See \cite[\Romannum{1} 7A]{Haefliger} for details.
-A simplicial complex $\Delta$ with a non-empty vertex set $\mathcal{V}$ is a collection of finite subsets of $\mathcal{V}$, called simplices, such that every one element subset of $\mathcal{V}$ is a simplex and $\Delta$ is closed under taking subsets.
-Let $A$ in $\Delta$ be a simplex.
-The cardinality $r$ of $A$ is called the rank of $A$ and $r-1$ is called the dimension of $A$.
-The dimension of $\Delta$ is defined as follows: $\dim(\Delta):=\sup\left\{\dim(A)\mid A\in\Delta\right\}$.
-Let $\Delta$ be a simplicial complex.
-We denote by $|\Delta|$ the geometric realization of $\Delta$.
+Let us recall some basic properties of abstract simplicial complexes, see \cite{Haefliger} for details.
+A {\bf simplicial complex} $\Delta$ with a non-empty vertex set $\mathcal{V}$ is a collection of finite subsets of $\mathcal{V}$, called simplices, such that every one element subset of $\mathcal{V}$ is a simplex and $\Delta$ is closed under taking subsets.
+Let $A\in\Delta$ be a simplex.
+The cardinality $r$ of $A$ is called the {\bf rank} of $A$ and $r-1$ is called the {\bf dimension} of $A$.
+The {\bf dimension} of $\Delta$ is defined as: $\dim(\Delta):=\sup\left\{\dim(A)\mid A\in\Delta\right\}$.
+As usual, we denote by $|\Delta|$ the geometric realization of a simplicial complex $\Delta$.